 Seizures: Encephalitis, tumor, or other mass lesion

-Past medical history should identify risk factors for headache, including exposure to drugs, substances (particularly caffeine), and toxins (see Table: Disorders Causing Secondary Headache); recent lumbar puncture; immunosuppressive disorders or IV drug use (risk of infection); hypertension (risk of brain hemorrhage); cancer (risk of brain metastases); and dementia, trauma, coagulopathy, or use of anticoagulants or ethanol (risk of subdural hematoma).
+Past medical history should identify risk factors for headache, including exposure to drugs, substances (particularly caffeine), and toxins (see table Disorders Causing Secondary Headache Disorders Causing Secondary Headache ); recent lumbar puncture; immunosuppressive disorders or IV drug use (risk of infection); hypertension (risk of brain hemorrhage); cancer (risk of brain metastases); and dementia, trauma, coagulopathy, or use of anticoagulants or ethanol (risk of subdural hematoma).

 Family and social history should include any family history of headaches, particularly because migraine headache may be undiagnosed in family members.

-To streamline data collection, clinicians can ask patients to fill out an online headache questionnaire that covers most of the relevant medical history pertinent to diagnosis of headache; it is available at ProMyHealth .
+To streamline data collection, clinicians can ask patients to fill out a headache questionnaire that covers most of the relevant medical history pertinent to diagnosis of headache.
 Patients may complete the questionnaire before their visit and bring the results with them.

 Vital signs, including temperature, are measured.
 General appearance (eg, whether restless or calm in a dark room) is noted.
 A general examination, with a focus on the head and neck, and a full neurologic examination Introduction to the Neurologic Examination The neurologic examination begins with careful observation of the patient entering the examination area and continues during history taking.
 The patient should be assisted as little as possible... read more are done.

 The scalp is examined for areas of swelling and tenderness.
 The ipsilateral temporal artery is palpated, and both temporomandibular joints are palpated for tenderness and crepitance while the patient opens and closes the jaw.